grittypuffy/civicsphere/README.md

 CivicSphere is tested with Android's Talkback and Orca on Linux to ensure the components are accessible and navigable using a screen reader to ensure verification along with insights from Lighthouse reports.
 The components are made accessible by ensuring internationalization for ARIA labels for components to prevent language barriers.

+**CivicSphere with Android Talkback enabled with internationalization to Chinese**
 ![Accessibility with Talkback in Chinese](./assets/screenshots/11-screenreader-access.png)

 # Challenges